Merzbow: Current era (2009–present)

 Merzbow also released several collaborations with industrial/noise musicians he had known since the 1980s: Spiral Right / Spiral Left with Z'EV, The Black Album with John Duncan, and a trio of releases with Maurizio Bianchi, Amniocentesi / Envoise 30 05 82 (a split with two tracks from 1982), Merzbow Meets M.B., and Amalgamelody.
 Gensho, the seventh collaborative releases with Boris, was released in 2016.
 It is a double album, one disc is by Boris and one by Merzbow, that are meant to be played at the same time.

+In April 2015, Merzbow collaborated with American art rock band Xiu Xiu, releasing Merzxiu.
+They had previously collaborated in 2010 in a live show at (Le) Poisson Rouge in New York City.

-In April 2018, the Japanese label Slowdown Records began releasing a series of sixty archival recordings spanning Merzbow's career on a semimonthly basis, starting with Hyper Music 1 Vol. 1 and 23 November 1979 (B).
-These recordings were collected in a box set named 10×6=60 in 2021.
-Slowdown has also released several new recordings in addition to the archival releases, and has continued releasing other archival recordings on a monthly basis alongside those featured in 10×6=60.
+Beginning in April 2018, the Japanese label Slowdown Records began releasing a series of archival recordings spanning Merzbow's career on a semimonthly basis, starting with Hyper Music 1 Vol. 1 and 23 November 1979 (B).
+Groups of six releases were later compiled in 6 CD box sets.
+These boxes were themselves later compiled in larger boxes: 10×6=60 in 2021 and 35 CD Box in 2022.
+Slowdown has also released several new recordings in addition to the archival releases.
+By the end of 2022, Slowdown has released 96 archival CDs and 116 CDs total.
+From April 2024, Slowdown began a new series of digital release on Bandcamp and other services.
+The series includes newly recorded albums (starting with Gecko Raga and Hatomosphere Variant) and archival releases (starting with Spirulina Green and Bon Bullet).

 Musical style

 Merzbow's sounds employ the use of distortion, feedback, and noises from synthesizers, machinery, and home-made noisemakers.
 While much of Merzbow's output is intensely harsh in character, Akita does occasionally make forays into ambient music, as in Merzbient.
 Vocals are employed sometimes, but never in a lyrical sense.
-Contrary to most harsh noise music, Akita also occasionally uses elements of melody and rhythm.
+Akita also occasionally uses elements of melody and rhythm.

 Akita's early work consisted of industrial noise music made from tape loops and conventional instruments.
 Similar to his present albums, he produced lengthy, disorienting pieces.
 He also became famous for the sheer volume of his releases.

 During the 1990s Akita's work became much harsher and was generally mastered at a louder volume than usual.
 These were heavily influenced by death metal and grindcore bands of the time (a prime example is Venereology).
 The mid-1990s saw Akita being heavily influenced by psychedelic bands and this was reflected in various albums.